MOZA Racing’s R21 Direct Drive Wheelbase is Back in Stock & Discounted!

 With more high-end or professional products such as those from Fanatec or SimuCube, you will often buy the wheel base separately from the steering wheel.
 This allows you to customise your set-up by adding different steering wheel rims.

-This approach also allows sim racers to upgrade their wheel base to a newer or stronger model without necessarily changing or buying a new steering wheel.
+This approach also allows sim racers to upgrade their wheel base to a different model without necessarily changing or buying a new steering wheel.
 A separate wheel base allows for more flexibility when upgrading or customising your sim racing set-up.

-Force feedback is the name given to the forces that the motor inside a wheel base creates.
-This technology is designed to replicate the forces that your car would feel as you drive it in real-time.
-Force feedback allows you to experience a similar feeling that a real-world driver would if they were driving the car in reality.
+Force feedback is the name given to the forces that the motor inside a sim racing wheel base creates.
+Force feedback allows you to experience a similar feeling that a real-world driver would if they were actually driving the car.

 The goal of force feedback is to give you the most realistic feeling via your steering wheel.
 This in turn will increase your immersion levels and give you a better idea of how your car is reacting to your inputs and the road surface.